ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

 !!! tip "RDFaaS and NSCDS: Data storage beyond the lifetime of ARCHER2"
     The RDFaaS will retain data until end of Mar 2027.
-We are also providing a new location for projects to store limited amounts of data beyond the end of ARCHER2: the NSCDS (National Supercomputing Centre Data Store).
+We are also providing a new location for projects to store limited amounts of data beyond the end of ARCHER2: the NSCDS/EPCCfs.
 Users will need to transfer data from current file systems to it before the end of ARCHER2.
 More detailed instructions on this are provided in the [Data section](data.md) of this short guide.
     You should not plan for this storage to be able to host all the data you currently have on ARCHER2.